spiceai/terraform-provider-spiceai/docs/resources/deployment.md

 - `debug` (Boolean) Enable debug mode for this deployment.
 Changing this forces a new deployment to be created.
 - `image_tag` (String) Override the Spice.ai runtime image tag for this deployment.
 If not specified, uses the app's configured image tag.
 Changing this forces a new deployment to be created.
 - `replicas` (Number) Override the number of replicas for this deployment.
 Must be between 1 and 10.
 If not specified, uses the app's configured replicas.
 Changing this forces a new deployment to be created.
+- `triggers` (Map of String) A map of arbitrary strings that, when changed, will force a new deployment to be created.
+Use this to trigger deployments based on external changes, such as spicepod configuration updates.
+Similar to `triggers` in `null_resource`.

 ### Read-Only